alexaulbach/RadarTracker/README.md

 #Version history
+0.1.3 2016-09-30
+- Introduced tracker types.
+Types are: trains (locos or wagons), stops (all train stops), cars (cars, tanks, satellite-uplink...); currently still only trains works.
+- Rewrote initialization. on a very large map (8 GiB) with >300 trains initialisation takes only 20 seconds vs. hours from before.
+- Avoid double reinitialization.
+- Re-increased scan rate cause I want to reduce average number of scans per train.
+Also looks much better.

+0.1.2 2016-09-04
-0.1.2 2016-09-04 Initial version
+- Initial version

 #Ideas

+- Replace force name with force index?
+- Currently every entity of a train (wagons and locos) will scan forward.
+Even if the train is not moving.
+Instead the train should use only the locomotives to scan, while driving (fast scan rate) and when stopped only front and back loco is scanned every 10 seconds.
+- Tracker can scan only trains in range (I think to 2500 tiles radius, which is quite big).
+This needs to introduce to bind trains to trackers.
+- The more trains a tracker needs to scan then, the slower it will refresh.
 - Research each tracker-type on it's own (bring back research for train-tracker after rail-tech).
-- A better estimation of the path the train will drive to scan the ground before the entity it reaches and re-scan of missed out chunks in an most effective way.
+- A little bit better estimation of the path the train will drive to scan the ground before the entity it reaches and re-scan of missed out chunks in an most effective way.
 - Same for other vehicles.
 Trains can scan forward, but other vehicles have no Lua-interface for speed etc.
 - Better integration into FatController: The initial scan for the trains and train-management is made much more clever there.
 - Simple list of vehicles other than trains, a bit of The Fat Controller for cars/tanks/other vehicle, but perhaps this should be done in another mod then.